AstroDule/cf3-doc/source/networking/sshkeypair/sshkeypair.rst

-GENERATING A SSH KEYPAIR IN LINUX
+Generating a SSH keypair in Linux
 =================================

 | In order to generate SSH keypair in Linux, we recommend using a command "ssh-keygen".